Thinking about Law School

 - In November and December, the applicant pool is much smaller, and therefore there is less competition for space.

-- It is also advisable to have taken the LSAT in October or the previous year.
+- It is also advisable to have taken the LSAT before October of the year prior to enrollment.

 - When choosing your test date, look to the three months prior and determine if you can commit to serious, intense test preparation and study during that time.

 - Learn as much as you can about the LSAT, how it is administered, and how it is scored before you jump into test preparation.

 - See what the American Bar Association (ABA) and the UNH Prelaw Committee have to say on this subject.

 - Paula DiNardo is the UNH Prelaw Advisor and the Chair of the UNH Prelaw Advising Committee

 - The Prelaw Advising Office is located in the University Advising Center (UAC), in Hood House.

 - She is a member of the Northeast Association of Prelaw Advisors (NAPLA), works closely with UNH faculty and law school admissions contacts to keep abreast of the latest trends and research regarding admission to and succeeding in law school.

 - To arrange a meeting with her, please login to myWildcat Success.